wannabeyourfriend/PostTrainBench/README.md

 We introduce PostTrainBench, a benchmark that measures the ability of CLI agents to post-train pre-trained large language models (LLMs).
 In PostTrainBench, the agent's task is to improve the performance of a base LLM on a given benchmark.
 The agent is given access to an evaluation script and 10 hours on an H100 GPU.
 Performance is measured by the benchmark score of the post-trained LLM.
 This setup naturally evaluates an agent's ability to conduct AI R&D.

-> **Looking for Collaborators!** We are seeking contributors to help expand tasks and agent scaffolds.
-Substantial contributions can lead to co-authorship on our paper.
-See [Contributing](#contributing) for details.
+> **Note:** This repository is currently designed for our internal HPC cluster (HTCondor) and may require significant adaptation to run in other environments.
+We plan to add [Harbor](https://github.com/harbor-framework/harbor) support, which will make it straightforward to run on rented hardware (e.g., cloud GPUs).

 ## Leaderboard